 What You Can Expect

 - Meeting frequency and method will be determined by those participating in the institute and the sponsoring entities.

-We will meet no less than three times per year and no more than five per year, in conjunction with the Kettering Foundation Research week.
+- Meetings will take place no less than three times per year and no more than five per year, in conjunction with the Kettering Foundation Research week.
 For the time being, meetings will be held virtually.

 Who Is Right for this Program?

-- Who are at the beginning of their equity journey.
+- Are at the beginning of their equity journey.